Heroes don’t wear capes

-James exhaled and turn to the man with a head of blonde hair and sleeve tattoo.
-He has seen him around the mall a couple of times.
+James exhaled and turned to the man with a head of blonde hair and a sleeve tattoo.
+James had seen him around the mall a couple of times.

 “Don’t give a fuck about him.
 He’s a fucking asshole.”
-He said while introducing himself to James as Roger.
+The man said before introducing himself to James as Roger.

 “Nice to meet you.
 Roger.”

 The two engaged in some small talk about the day and their earnings.
 It helped.
 It really helped in taking the edge off for James.
 Sometimes after a day of taking shit from other people, all you needed was just to have a short chat with someone who knew what you were going through.

 James finally got his other order and he exchanged a fist-bump with Roger before leaving.
 “See you around bro.”